viktorbrech/crm-object-sync/README.md

 5. Run `npm run db-init` to create the necessary tables in PostgreSQL

-6. Optional: Run `npm dev seed` to seed the database with test data
+6. Optional: Run `npm run db-seed` to seed the database with test data

 7. In your [HubSpot public app](https://developers.hubspot.com/docs/api/creating-an-app), add localhost:3001/oauth-callback as a redirect URL